 - Your business goals in order to develop a proper risk-based approach across your entire enterprise that begins with clear, tight policies and extends them to the edge of your digital assets in a prioritized and systemic manner

-Panzura not only meets all three of those requirements, we also provide unique and unrivaled capabilities in data security that mitigate many risks before they can even begin to threaten your data.
-As the only global enterprise file system to successfully blend performance with reliability, Panzura makes sure that when you make changes on the back end, those changes are additive — we don’t duplicate files.
+Panzura not only meets all three of these requirements, it also provides unique and unrivaled capabilities in data security that mitigate many risks before they can even begin to threaten your data.
+As the only global enterprise file system to successfully blend performance with reliability, Panzura makes sure that when you make changes on the back end, those changes are additive — and files are not duplicated.